Not Afraid: Pre-release promotion

-Two days before "Not Afraid"'s slated release, Eminem released a freestyle rap video to promote the release of the album's lead single.
+Days before "Not Afraid"'s slated release, Eminem released a freestyle rap video to promote the release of the album's lead single.
 Titled "Despicable", the vocals in the video are played over the instrumental versions of "Over" by Canadian rapper Drake and "Beamer, Benz or Bentley" by former G-Unit member Lloyd Banks; the verse switches to the latter well into the two-minute song.
-Lyrics make a reference to football quarterback Ben Roethlisberger in the line "I’d rather turn this club into a bar room brawl/Get as rowdy as Roethlisberger in a bathroom stall."
+Lyrics make a reference to football quarterback Ben Roethlisberger in the line "I'd rather turn this club into a bar room brawl/Get as rowdy as Roethlisberger in a bathroom stall."
 These lyrics refers to sexual assault allegations in March 2011 at a nightclub in Milledgeville, Georgia, causing controversy.
-Other references include those to fictional comic book character Superman: "I give as much of a flying fuck as that Superman dude" and to general popular culture: "Like a leaf suck in a vacuum, y’all/there ain’t nothing but a whole lotta sucking going on in rap."
+Other references include those to fictional comic book character Superman: "I give as much of a flying fuck as that Superman dude" and to general popular culture: "Like a leaf suck in a vacuum, y'all/there ain't nothing but a whole lotta sucking going on in rap."
 Eminem's final lyric makes a reference to Looney Tunes character Daffy Duck.

 Music critics commented on the freestyle rap.
 Ray Roa of music website Consequence of Sound noted Eminem's obvious frustration in the song, saying that he "sounds pissed off as ever on a new freestyle".
-He also added, "The first minute and a half of the track is mellow by his standards, but when the beat switches to Banks’ track, Eminem goes apeshit."
+He also added, "The first minute and a half of the track is mellow by his standards, but when the beat switches to Banks' track, Eminem goes apeshit."
 Melinda Newman of HitFix gave a positive review and wrote that the freestyle sounds like a "blast that sucks all the air out of room.
 It's better than anything on Relapse, and the sheer dexterity of his rhyming skills is awe-inspiring."
 Thaindian News's Madhuri Dey felt that "Eminem takes his usual route of taking a hit at some personality".
 Adam Downer of Sputnikmusic wrote positively: "Eminem spits with the crazed desperation we remember from the albums."